artdem28/FireNodeSimulation/README.md

 # FireNodeSimulation
-Wildfire mitigation simulation based on node-edge structure.
+Wildfire mitigation simulation based on a node-edge structure.